Skip to content

 3. Correctness Proof

-Using proof by contradiction.
-Suppose item \(x\) has the highest unit value, and some algorithm yields a maximum value of res, but this solution does not include item \(x\).
+We use proof by contradiction.
+Suppose item \(x\) has the highest unit value, and some algorithm produces an optimal value res, but the resulting solution does not include item \(x\).

-Now remove a unit weight of any item from the knapsack and replace it with a unit weight of item \(x\).
-Since item \(x\) has the highest unit value, the total value after replacement will definitely be greater than res.
-This contradicts the assumption that res is the optimal solution, proving that the optimal solution must include item \(x\).
+Now remove one unit of weight from any item in the knapsack and replace it with one unit of weight from item \(x\).
+Since item \(x\) has the highest unit value, the total value after the replacement must be greater than res.
+This contradicts the assumption that res is optimal, proving that any optimal solution must include item \(x\).

-For other items in this solution, we can also construct the above contradiction.
-In summary, items with greater unit value are always better choices, which proves that the greedy strategy is effective.
+We can construct the same contradiction for the other items in the solution as well.
+In summary, items with higher unit value are always the better choice, which proves that the greedy strategy is effective.

-As shown in Figure 15-6, if we view item weight and item unit value as the horizontal and vertical axes of a two-dimensional chart respectively, then the fractional knapsack problem can be transformed into "finding the maximum area enclosed within a limited horizontal axis range".
-This analogy can help us understand the effectiveness of the greedy strategy from a geometric perspective.
+As shown in Figure 15-6, if we treat item weight and unit value as the horizontal and vertical axes of a two-dimensional chart, then the fractional knapsack problem can be viewed as "finding the maximum area enclosed within a bounded interval on the horizontal axis."
+This analogy helps explain the effectiveness of the greedy strategy from a geometric perspective.

 Geometric representation of the fractional knapsack problem